hannahyklee/little-llama/README.md

 ```
 trainer.train(resume_from_checkpoint='path/to/checkpoint/directory')
 ```
-For example, if training was run using `torchrun experiments.py cosine 2000 3` and we wanted to resume training from the 6000th step, we would use, from the `little_llama` home directory:
+For example, if training was run using `torchrun experiments.py cosine 2000 6` and we wanted to resume training from the 6000th step, we would use, from the `little_llama` home directory:
 ```
-trainer.train(resume_from_checkpoint='./experiment_data/cosine_2000_3/checkpoint-6000')
+trainer.train(resume_from_checkpoint='./experiment_data/cosine_2000_6/checkpoint-6000')
 ```
+> Note: due to the size of the model checkpoints, we do not host them in this repository.
+Instead, the checkpoint directories we saved during training can be found at this link: [checkpoint shared directory](https://drive.google.com/drive/folders/1Dt9gPWXhsGRfL0b_KShr5terCZezaPPx?usp=sharing)

 ### Evaluating training
 Logging during training is set by default to log every 500 steps.
 In each model checkpoint directory there is a `trainer_state.json` file, which includes a `log_history` with the training and validation loss at each logging step.
 Training and validation losses are also output to the console during training so that users can quickly monitor how training is going.

 ## Inference